 The Help Driving Tour is based on locations mentioned in the popular 2009 novel by Jackson native Kathryn Stockett.
 This fictional account tells the story of African American maids who worked in the affluent white Belhaven neighborhood of Jackson in the early 1960s.
 Some of the stops on the driving tour were also film locations featured in the 2011 movie adaptation of the book.
 You can learn more about specific Jackson movie locations in the article Mississippi: The Filming Locations of The Help.

 The Help Driving Tour has two parts: The Help Belhaven Neighborhood Tour (sites 1-18) and The Help Jackson Tour (including sites 19-30).
 The two tours are numbered sequentially and the following tour highlights are numbered to match the combined itinerary.
+(Note: There is a great downloadable PDF of the tour at the “finditinfondren” website.
+Unfortunately, I cannot link to it because the page is older and not secure, but you can Google it and easily find it.)

 1. The Fairview Inn